-Why is there blood in my dog's stools?
+Why is there blood in my dog's poo?

-Some of the conditions that cause blood in your dog's poo are listed below:
+Some of the conditions that cause blood in poo are listed below:

 - Parvo (parvovirus) or another virus

 - Anal gland problems

 - Colitis (inflammation of the large intestine)

 - Haemorrhagic gastroenteritis (HGE)

 - An upset stomach from eating something they shouldn't have, or something that is toxic

 - Worms or another parasite

 - Stomach ulcer (this can sometimes be a side effect of nonsteroidal anti-inflammatory drugs)

 - Bacterial gut infection (e.g. Salmonella)

 - A rectal polyp (a harmless mass sitting just inside the bum)

 - Anal furunculosis

 - Constipation

+- Food allergies

+- Inflammatory bowel disease

+- Gut blockage (foreign body)